bjlkeng/bjlkeng.github.io/source/posts/pixelcnn.rst

 that any pixel :math:`x` within the :math:`[-1, 1]` range will be incredibly close to :math:`0` (remember we don't have infinite precision) since it's so far out in the tail of the distribution.
-As such, the difference will also be zero and when we try to take the logarithm, we get :math:`-\infty` or NaNs.
+As such, the difference will also be nearly zero and when we try to take the logarithm, we get :math:`-\infty` or NaNs.

 Interestingly enough, the code from PixelCNN++ [4] says that this condition doesn't occur in their code, but for me it definitely happens.
 I took this